-To best protect your car, we can offer you choices of the best ceramic ‘glass’ coatings, embracing nanotechnology to achieve aesthetic brilliance and unparalleled protection against the environment.
-We are proud to present our own ‘Auto Curators Signature Coating’, as well as being an authorised application centre for the wonderful Kamikaze Collection range.
+To best protect your car, we can offer you choices of the best ceramic ‘glass’ coatings.
+These embrace nanotechnology to achieve aesthetic brilliance and unparalleled protection against the environment.
+We are proud to present our own ‘Auto Curators Signature Coating’.
+Auto Curators is an authorised application centre for the outstanding Kamikaze Collection range.

 We are factory trained installers for Xpel protection film.
-We use the flagship, self healing Xpel Ultimate Plus film to protect vulnerable areas of your vehicle from stone chips and other impacts.
-Specially designed templates are cut using a state of the art wide format plotter, ensuring the best possible fit, and as close to an invisible installation as possible.
+By using the flagship, self healing Xpel Ultimate Plus film we can protect vulnerable areas of your vehicle from stone chips and other impacts.
+We cut specially designed templates using a state of the art wide format plotter.
+This ensures the best possible fit, and as close to an invisible installation as possible.

 “Paul from Auto Curators visited me to perform some minor cleanup work on some scratches on a coseted weekend car.
 I was amazed that he managed to remove a scratch on the boot that I presume was inflicted by a ring, scratching the paintwork – previously I had thought that the only way to remove it would have been a respray of that body panel.”